MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/IntuneCloud.md

 ### Step 2: Publish your application to the Intune cloud Company Portal.

-1. From the **Stores** home page select the Intune Store which you created above.
+1. From the **Stores** home page select the Intune Store created above.
 2. Click on **Publish to Store**.
 3. Upload the app package.
 4. Once the package has been uploaded you should be able to see some details of the application.
 Click **Next**.